-Saskatchewan Premier plans to appeal carbon tax decision to Supreme Court | CBC News
+Saskatchewan premier plans to appeal carbon tax decision to Supreme Court | CBC News

 Saskatchewan had introduced its own carbon plan, Prairie Resilience, but did not place a price on carbon.
 The federal government's carbon price starts at a minimum of $20 a tonne and is to rise $10 each year until 2022.

-The decision was expected in six months to a year after arguments began in February.
-The quick ruling shows the courts prioritized the case, one expert said.

-Scott Moe sent a tweet out immediately after the decision was released and said the Saskatchewan government will appeal to the Supreme Court of Canada.
-Moe is expected to speak about the court's decision Friday afternoon.

-Federal Environment and Climate Change Minister Catherine McKenna is in Ottawa where she praised the court's decision to uphold Canada's jurisdiction.
+Federal Environment and Climate Change Minister Catherine McKenna praised the court's decision to uphold Ottawa's jurisdiction.

-McKenna re-emphasized the court's findings that a price on carbon is "an essential aspect or element of the global effort to limit GHG emissions."
+McKenna challenged opponents of the carbon tax to "stop the partisan games and join in on serious and effective climate action."
+She re-emphasized the court's findings that a price on carbon is "an essential aspect or element of the global effort to limit GHG emissions."

-Brent Dolter, an economics professor at the University of Regina, said the decision means the Saskatchewan government must now look at how it should modify its own made-in-Saskatchewan carbon reduction plan, whether it's similar to the federal plan, or offering rebate cheques or moving the revenue to other sectors of government which could use the funding.
+Brett Dolter, an economics professor at the University of Regina, said the decision means the Saskatchewan government must now look at how it should modify its own made-in-Saskatchewan carbon reduction plan — whether it's similar to the federal plan, or offering rebate cheques, or moving the revenue to other sectors of government which could use the funding.

 Watch CBC Saskatchewan's special coverage: